seyifash/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that creates a directory called my_dir with permissions 751 in the working directory.
-A script that changes the group owner to school for the file hello A script that changes the owner and group owner of _helloto vincent and staff respectively
+A script that changes the group owner to school for the file hello A script that changes the owner and group owner of _helloto vincent and staff respectively A script that changes the owner of the file hello to betty only if it is owned by the user guillaume